-Over the past two years, the bond rating community has begun to incorporate environmental, social, and governance (ESG) risks into their analysis of municipal credit.
+Over the past several years, the bond rating community has begun to incorporate environmental, social, and governance (ESG) risks into their analysis of municipal credit.
 Unlike the corporate sector, where the assessment of environmental and social factors, in particular, were not a significant credit consideration, ESG factors have long been elemental to municipal credit analysis.
-Accordingly, as of yet the introduction of the language of ESG and the consideration of ESG factors has not materially impacted New Mexico bond ratings.
+Accordingly, as the S&P lead analyst explained to the State during our most recent rating call, ESG factors have long been considered in municipal credit analysis, and thus the advent of ESG analysis has not materially impacted New Mexico bond ratings.
 However, those who read the State bond rating reports can expect to see that language and those factors become a regular part of those reports in the years to come.
 The table below sets forth the ratings on outstanding bonds for State bonding programs.

+Outstanding State Bond Ratings

-State Board of Finance Moody's S&amp;P Kro
+State Board of Finance Moody's S&P Kroll

 General Obligation Bonds Aa2 AA

 Severance Tax Bonds Aa2 AA-

 Supplemental Severance Tax Bonds Aa3 A+

 State Transportation Revenue Bonds

-Senior Lien Aal AA+ AAA
+Senior Lien Aa1 AA+ AAA

 Subordinate Lien Aa2 AA AAA

 New Mexico Finance Authority

-Senior Lien Public Project Revolving Fund Aal AAA
+Senior Lien Public Project Revolving Fund Aa1 AAA

 Subordinate Lien Public Project Revolving Fund Aa1 AAA